qdow/spotify-playlist-search/README.md

 When the program asks for the URL of the song you would like to search for, you can find the song's url by going to Spotify, right clicking on the desired song, choosing 'Share', then 'Copy Song Link'.<br>

+The first time you run the program, it will grab all your playlists from Spotify and save the data in a json file called `playlist_data.json`.
+Unless you add or update playlists, you will want to comment out the code for getting your playlists from Spotify and instead load the playlist data file so it is faster.
+Comments in the code instruct which lines will be needed for what purpose.

 This program searches both your public and private playlists.

 ## Planned Features and Updates